figurenz/microsite-disability/index.md

 ---
 layout: homepage
 data: pacific
-title: Pacific Data in Aotearoa
+title: Disability in Aoteroa
-subtitle: A place to find data for and about Pacific people in Aotearoa.
+subtitle: A place to find data for and about disabled people in Aotearoa.
 isHome: true
 ---